njimaMath/research_public/RSAT/README.md

 X_N = sqrt(N) * (R₁₂ - rsQ β h).
 ```

-The theorem `SpinGlass.AT.overlapCLT_characteristic` proves convergence of
-the cosine and sine parts of the characteristic function.
 The theorem
-`SpinGlass.AT.overlapCLT_weak` packages this as weak convergence to a centered
+`SpinGlass.AT.overlapCLT_weak` showes the weak convergence of 'X_N' to a centered
 Gaussian law with strictly positive variance

 ```text